Raytheon says still confident about Air Force radar system bid

-WASHINGTON (Reuters) - Raytheon Co (RTN.N) said on Thursday it remained confident about a proposal to build a new long-range radar for the U.S. Air Force, and that the government’s bidding process was properly conducted, despite the Air Force’s decision to revisit the bids.
+WASHINGTON, Jan 29 (Reuters) - Raytheon Co said on Thursday it remained confident about a proposal to build a new long-range radar for the U.S. Air Force, and that the government’s bidding process was properly conducted, despite the Air Force’s decision to revisit the bids.

 Raytheon filed a lawsuit in federal claims court on Monday to preserve a contract for the radar system that was awarded to the company in October.